suryanarayananabinaya-tech/payment/README.md

 - CI/CD pipelines using Azure DevOps

+- **AI-powered customer support** using RAG (Retrieval-Augmented Generation) and a ReAct-style LLM agent loop — integrated directly into the payment service to answer user queries about transactions, failures, and refunds using OpenAI GPT-4o

-This project reflects real-world enterprise backend architecture used in banking and fintech systems.
+This project reflects real-world enterprise backend architecture used in banking and fintech systems, extended with a practical AI support layer that combines vector search, prompt engineering, safety guardrails, and autonomous tool-calling agents.

 ---